areej2212/AreejCV/README.md

-This is my personal CV website made using HTML and CSS.
+This is my CV website made using HTML and CSS.
-(link will go here after Vercel)

 - HTML
 - CSS

-Name: Areej Hafeze
+Name: Areej Hafeez
 Roll No: 23-L0983
 Section: WEB-6A